 If you received personal services income as a sole trader, do not complete this item.
-You must complete question 14 on the Tax return for individuals (supplementary section) 2015.
+You must complete question 14 on the Tax return for individuals (supplementary section) 2016.
 If this applies to you, then you cannot lodge a paper return.
-You must lodge your tax return using e-tax or a registered tax agent.
+You must lodge your tax return using myTax or a registered tax agent.

-Go to ato.gov.au/instructions2015 and read question 9 for more information about personal services income and when it may be attributed to you.
+On to ato.gov.au/instructions2016 and read question 9 for more information about personal services income and when it may be attributed to you.